sems-server/sems/doc/Readme.xmlrpc2di.txt

 This module makes the Dynamic Invocation (DI) Interfaces exported by component modules accessible from XMLRPC.
-Additionaly the builtin methods calls, get_loglevel and set_loglevel are implemented (like in the stats UDP server).
+Additionaly the builtin methods "calls", "get_loglevel"/"set_loglevel" and "get_shutdownmode"/"set_shutdownmode" are implemented.

 Additionally, it can be used as client to access XMLRPC servers.
 Applications can use the DI function newConnection to add a new server entry, and sendRequest